ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

 ## Objectives
 {: #scalable-webapp-kubernetes-objectives}

-* Build and deploy a web application to the Kubernetes cluster.
+* Deploy a web application to the Kubernetes cluster.
 <!--##istutorial#-->
 * Bind a custom subdomain.
 <!--#/istutorial#-->